joaoofreitas/telegram-server-monitor/README.md

 After you can create a systemctl service or what works best for you to run the bot on startup.
 Any questions you can message me on Twitter or open a issue here no git, I will be glad to help.

+### Usage

+After running the bot.
+You can acess your telegram and use _/start_ on your bot.
+And start messaging him!
+Just has easy has it gets 😎

 ### Features and Future Updates
 Features:
 1. Public IP Address Fetcher